§ Self modifying code for function calls: Look ma, I don't need a stack!

 RETG: <###-to-be-filled-dummy-###>

-instead of having a call stack, before f
+instead of having a call stack, before f calls g, f modify g's code at location RETG

-ing the instruction jmp addr(L1)
+into a jmp instruction by store ing the instruction jmp addr(L1).

-This effectively creates a 'custom' g
+This effectively creates a 'custom' g that knows how to return

-control flow into f
+control flow into f.

 * g's body (after execution of L0)